Request Access from a Source Owner Using Auth Links

 Can multiple source owners authorize the same connector?

-Each Auth Link generates a connection for a single Google account.
-If you need to connect data from multiple Google accounts for the same connector type (e.g., two different clients' Google Ads accounts), you will need to generate separate Auth Links and send each one to the respective source owner.
+Each Auth Link generates a connection for a single account.
+If you need to connect data from multiple accounts for the same connector type (e.g., two different clients' Google Ads accounts), you will need to generate separate Auth Links and send each one to the respective source owner.
 Each completed authorization will create a separate data source in your hub.

 Learn More